Pre-eclampsia: Pathogenesis

 Oxidative stress may also play an important part in the pathogenesis of pre-eclampsia.
 The main source of reactive oxygen species (ROS) is the enzyme xanthine oxidase (XO), and this enzyme mainly occurs in the liver.
-One hypothesis is that the increased purine catabolism from placental hypoxia results in increased ROS production in the maternal liver and release into the maternal circulation, which causes endothelial cell damage.
+One hypothesis is that increased purine catabolism from placental hypoxia results in increased ROS production in the maternal liver and release into the maternal circulation, which causes endothelial cell damage.

 Abnormalities in the maternal immune system and insufficiency of gestational immune tolerance seem to play major roles in pre-eclampsia.
 One of the main differences found in pre-eclampsia is a shift toward Th_{1} responses and the production of IFN-γ.
 The origin of IFN-γ is not clearly identified and could be the natural killer cells of the uterus, the placental dendritic cells modulating responses of T helper cells, alterations in the synthesis of or response to regulatory molecules, or changes in the function of regulatory T cells in pregnancy.
 Aberrant immune responses promoting pre-eclampsia may also be due to an altered fetal allorecognition or to inflammatory triggers.
 It has been documented that fetal cells such as fetal erythroblasts as well as cell-free fetal DNA are increased in the maternal circulation in women who develop pre-eclampsia.
 These findings have given rise to the hypothesis that pre-eclampsia is a disease process by which a placental lesion, such as hypoxia, allows increased fetal material into the maternal circulation, which in turn leads to an immune response and endothelial damage, and that ultimately results in pre-eclampsia and eclampsia.

 One hypothesis for vulnerability to pre-eclampsia is the maternal-fetal conflict between the maternal organism and fetus.
 After the first trimester trophoblasts enter the spiral arteries of the mother to alter the spiral arteries and thereby gain more access to maternal nutrients.
 Occasionally there is impaired trophoblast invasion that results in inadequate alterations to the uterine spiral arteries.
 It is hypothesized that the developing embryo releases biochemical signals that result in the woman developing hypertension and pre-eclampsia so that the fetus can benefit from a greater amount of maternal circulation of nutrients due to increased blood flow to the impaired placenta.
-This results in a conflict between maternal and fetal fitness and survival because the fetus is invested in only its survival and fitness, while the mother is invested in this and subsequent pregnancies.
+This results in a conflict between maternal and fetal fitness and survival: the fetus is invested in only its survival and fitness, while the mother is invested in this and subsequent pregnancies.

 In pre-eclampsia, abnormal expression of chromosome 19 microRNA cluster (C19MC) in placental cell lines reduces extravillus trophoblast migration.
-Specific microRNAs in this cluster which might cause abnormal spiral artery invasion include miR-520h, miR-520b, and 520c-3p.
+Specific microRNAs in this cluster, which might cause abnormal spiral artery invasion, include miR-520h, miR-520b, and 520c-3p.
 This impairs extravillus trophoblast cells' invasion of the maternal spiral arteries, causing high resistance and low blood flow, and low nutrient supply to the fetus.
 There is tentative evidence that vitamin supplementation can decrease the risk.